LLM4SCREENLIT: Recommendations on Assessing the Performance of Large Language Models for Screening Literature in Systematic Reviews: Issue with Confusion Matrix Metrics

 \subsection{The Critical Importance of Lost Evidence}

 In SRs, falsely rejecting relevant studies (FNs) loses evidence, potentially irretrievably.
 Recall, also referred to as Sensitivity (the proportion of relevant studies identified), and Lost Evidence (1-Recall) are therefore fundamental performance metrics.
-DC+ Figure 1 reveals all reviews---even the balanced SR-III---had problematic Lost Evidence scores. \Cref{fig:LostEvidencePerModelFor3SRs} shows that Lost Evidence was serious across all models.
-Across all SRs, Lost Evidence ranged from 14\% (best-case in SR-II) to 100\% (worst case in SR-I), with 46 out of 54 LLM classifications missing more than 50\% of positive papers.
+DC+ Figure 1 reveals all reviews---even the balanced SR-III---had problematic Lost Evidence scores. \Cref{fig:LostEvidencePerModelFor3SRs} shows that Lost Evidence was problematic across all models, ranging from 14\% (best-case in SR-II) to 100\% (worst case in SR-I), with 46 out of 54 LLM classifications missing more than 50\% of positive papers.
 No model performed well on all datasets.
 The only consistency was llama3.2:3b delivered extremely poor predictions on all three data sets, likely because it had the fewest parameters.

 Unlike FNs, FPs (irrelevant studies incorrectly included) only waste effort in subsequent screening.
 The dominant risk to SR validity comes from missing papers that should be included.
 However, allowing an extremely large number of FPs, in order to minimize FNs, would mean that there was little value in using the LLM classification.
-This can be modelled as the FN/FP cost ratio, requiring a subjective assessment of the cost of missing evidence versus the cost saving involved in not processing irrelevant studies.
-The cost ratio will vary by domain (healthcare SRs may value lost evidence more highly than software engineering SRs) and review type (systematic scoping reviews tolerate missing studies better than formal SRs).
+This can be modelled as the FN/FP cost ratio, requiring a subjective assessment of the cost of missing evidence versus the cost saving involved in not processing irrelevant studies. \R{R2-03st}\defquotedtext{R2-03}{The cost ratio will vary by domain and review type (e.g., systematic scoping reviews may tolerate missing studies better than formal SRs), and should be determined by stakeholders based on the specific context and consequences of missed evidence.}\R{R2-03en}

-Table~\ref{Tab:Example} uses a plausible 10:1 cost ratio, which indicates that Llama3.1:8b provides better classifications than Llama3-Athene:70b, because although it delivers substantially more FPs, it also delivers more TPs and fewer FNs.
+Table~\ref{tab:ExamplePerformanceMetrics} uses a plausible 10:1 cost ratio, which indicates that Llama3.1:8b provides better classifications than Llama3-Athene:70b, because although it delivers substantially more FPs, it also delivers more TPs and fewer FNs.
 In addition, Llama3-Athene:70b fails to classify 5 items.